FWinkler79-Raspberry-Pi-Projects/pi-dehydrated-letsencrypt-updater/README.md

 ## What is pi-dehydrated-letsencrypt-updater?

-pi-dehydrated-letsencrypt-updater (PDLU) is docker image that fetches [Let's Encrypt](https://letsencrypt.org) certificates for domains registered with [Duck DNS](https://www.duckdns.org/).
+pi-dehydrated-letsencrypt-updater (PDLU) is a docker image that fetches [Let's Encrypt](https://letsencrypt.org) certificates for domains registered with [Duck DNS](https://www.duckdns.org/).
 It was built for Raspberry Pi with 64-bit ARM processors, but it could easily be built for other platforms as well.

-Let's Encrypt is a certificate authority (CA) that issues properly signed certificates free of charge.
+Let's Encrypt is a certificate authority (CA) that issues signed certificates free of charge.
 Duck DNS is a free dynamic DNS (dynDNS) services that you can register domains for your servers with.

 If you have a home server accessible by a given domain registered with Duck DNS, and you protect the server with e.g. HTTPS, you will need a valid and signed certificate that was issued by a trusted certificate authority and for your domain.
 This is what PDLU was built for.